tomjanowski/terminal/README.md

 person types stuff on their terminal, while the server acts as an sshd server, where it creates a pseudoterminal with a /bin/bash in an interactive mode.
-The server does not use any PAM modules, it simply creates an new subprocess for handling the interactive session.
+The server does not use any PAM modules, it simply creates a new subprocess for handling the interactive session.

 The purpose of this project is to enable access to computers behind a firewall, or computers that are running on an internal